bparanj/crystal/electronics/components/zener-diode.md

 zener diode

 In integrated circuit design, Zener diodes are utilized for on-chip voltage references, ESD protection, and bandgap reference circuits.
-Careful consideration of process variations, layout techniques, and temperature effects is crucial for achieving high precision and reliability in these applications.

-A simple diagram to illustrate a Zener diode:
+A diagram to illustrate a Zener diode:

 1. The Zener diode symbol: